Code-Institute-Submissions/ElkeJohannes-food-plants-to-grow/README.md

 ### **<ins>Strategy</ins>**
+The main purpose of the website is to allow the shop owner to sell his plants online, and for users to purchase them.
+The site is slightly community driven in that it receives input on which plants to sell from the users.

 ### **<ins>Scope</ins>**
+The site will have a plants page where you can search for a plant and add it to your shoppingcart.
+Additionally it will have a suggestions page to submit plant suggestions.

 ### **<ins>Structure</ins>**
+The main page has links that bring you to the most important parts of the site right away.
+The menu will collapse into a hamburger menu on tablet or smaller sizes.
+Each action takes the user to the next logical place to go.
+For instance after clicking on 'Add to cart' the user is brought to their shoppingcart.

 ### **<ins>Skeleton</ins>**
 The following wireframes were made using Balsamiq to give a rough idea of the project.